unleashit/npm-library/readme.md

 A [demo app](https://github.com/unleashit/npm-library/tree/master/packages/demos) is available for previewing the components.
 Will probably soon be removed in favor of Storybook.

-### Use
+### How to Use

-1. Install individual components via NPM: see component.
+- Install individual components via NPM.
+See individual component.

-2. Run the demo app (demos all components): `yarn start`
+- Run the demo app (demos all components): `yarn start`

 **Other commands**